UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_01.md

 It’s important to know what exactly is going on inside and outside of a function.
 In our function `squares_a_list()` we saw that we created a variable named `new_squared_list`.
-We can print this variable and watch all the elements append to it are we loop through the input list:
+We can print this variable and watch all the elements append to it as we loop through the input list:

 ``` python
 def squares_a_list(numerical_list):